|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The utility of the speromak mathematical model is demonstrated by comparison of predictions from the spheromak mathematical model to experimental data.
 Spheromaks account for most experimentally observed quantum mechanical phenomena.

 THIS WEB SITE:

-This web page last updated September 12, 2016.
+This web page last updated December 15, 2021.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|